An Asperger Syndrome childhood: timid body, conceited mind

 I cannot have been an easy baby.
 I cried a lot, and I could not be comforted by any of the usual means.
 My mother learned in my first days and weeks not to try to comfort me by lifting my body into her arms: it would stiffen, and my crying would become more intense.
 Equally I could be lying in my cot quite content, and if anyone lifted my body I would immediately show signs of distress.
 It seems I hated such body contact from the moment I left my mother’s womb.

 Does the phrase “lifting my body” sound odd to you?
 It sounds odd to me.
-It would have been more usual to say, “lifting me”.
+It would have been more usual to say “lifting me”.
 At once we meet a recurring feature of Asperger Syndrome.
-Many individuals with Asperger Syndrome perceive their body in a non‐standard way.
+Many individuals with Asperger Syndrome perceive their body in a nonstandard way.
 To put it bluntly, my body is not securely part of me.
 It is part of my environment.
 I perceive my hands as part of me, and my eyes, and my lips and my tongue and the rest of my vocal apparatus: but the rest of my body less strongly so, and in moments of stress not at all.
 This limits the confidence that I can have in my body, the control that I feel over it.
-In technical terms, I have a faulty body schema, which is frequently found in Asperger Syndrome.
+In technical terms, I have a faulty body schema, which is frequently found in Asperger Syndrome and in autism spectrum conditions in general.
+But I think of it rather as a broken homunculus.
+The dotted red line in Figure 1 between the words Hand and Wrist very cleanly separates the “securely me” from the “not securely me”.

 A mother’s intuition will usually lead her to whatever is best for her baby.
-It did not take my mother long to learn how to comfort me: put something in my hands.
+It didn’t take my mother long to learn how to comfort me: put something in my hands.
 That will do nicely, thank you, Mummy.
 Now I feel in control.
 My hands are part of me.

 At 7 months I found my feet.
 No, I don’t mean I began to walk: that took me nearly a further year.
 I mean I found my feet.
-Until then, as Mum told me years later, she reckons I didn’t know I had any.
+Until then, as Mum told me years later, by her reckoning I didn’t know I had any.
 To this day they seem awfully far away from me.

 I spoke early, and I quickly began to use language for reasoning.
 Mum once told me that I could reason and be reasoned with before I could walk.
 Sadly, I have no examples.
 But it does not surprise me, because it fits with what I am.

 I am told I walked my first few steps in front of Aunt Babbie on holiday in Shetland.
-That must have been late July or early August 1950, which means I was about 16 months old.
+That must have been in late July or early August 1950, which means I was about 16 months old.
 That is quite late, but within the range regarded as normal.
 I walked on tiptoe.
-This was blamed on short Achilles tendons in both feet, for which I was given physiotherapy.
-I have the same slight deformity in the homologous tendon in my right hand: my left hand is normal.
+This was blamed on short Achilles tendons in both heels, for which I was given physiotherapy.
+I have the same slight deformity in the homologous tendon in my right thumb, which is a major nuisance for my piano playing: my left thumb is normal.
 Toe walking is common in children with Asperger Syndrome, and I wonder if short Achilles tendons are typically a contributing cause.

 A child with Asperger Syndrome is odd.
 In this essay I seek to be accurate in what I say, but the essay is not meant to give a balanced view of my childhood, because it focuses on the oddities.